 As a HubSpot customer, you may receive email notifications based on actions taken by you or your contacts.
 Sometimes these notifications result in bounces or other complications with spam filters.
-To help ensure that HubSpot emails are delivered to your inbox, please follow the steps below.
+To help ensure that these HubSpot emails are delivered to your inbox, please follow the steps below.

 Notifications these instructions may apply to include: